 Possible projects include:

-The Fellow will be an important member of Brunswick’s Department of Planning and Development staff tasked with one or two projects for their completion by the end of the fellowship.
-Tasks could include computer research, field work, GIS mapping in the areas of environmental/natural resource planning and/or community planning.
+The Fellow will be an important member of Brunswick’s Department of Planning and Development staff tasked with one or two projects to be completed by the end of the fellowship.
+Tasks could include: computer research, field work, GIS mapping in the areas of environmental/natural resource planning, and/or community planning.
 The Fellow will be invited to participate in meetings of various boards and commissions and will be expected to do primarily televised presentations at the completion of key project phases.
 It is anticipated that the Fellow will work closely with the Town of Brunswick staff and stakeholder groups for work that may include assistance with the initial development of a new 5.5 mile trail system located upon the Kate Furbish Preserve, implementation of the Master Plan for the former BNAS East Brunswick Transmitter Site, initial field reconnaissance of natural features and any paths within the West Side properties of the former BNAS and conveyed to the Town.
 Other possible projects may include ongoing implementation of the adopted Downtown Brunswick and Outer Pleasant Street Master Plan and work associated with the Town’s Zoning Ordinance Rewrite now underway.

 Possible projects include: